 It’s essential to understand this process may not even be used by Google.
 But still, it might offer insight into how Google may process these requests.

 Credit must be given to Bill Slawski; I started reading his articles and found them too advanced, so I started re-writing them to understand the patents better.
-For a more advanced understanding of these patents, please check out his blog.
+Please check out his blog for a more advanced understanding of these patents.

 Published on: 2021-08-23